FRIDAY SEPTEMBER 15

 149th & Grand Concourse

-(Directed by Andy & Carolyn London) (3 min)
+(Directors: Andy & Carolyn London; Producer: London Squared) (3 min)

 A playfully animated documentary portrait of New York City and its diverse voices.